Southern Illinois Miners: 2008 season: first playoff appearance

 After going 49–47 in their first season, the Miners made their first playoff appearance in 2008.
 Led by postseason all-star outfielder Joey Metropoulos (who hit .315 with 20 home runs and 66 RBIs) and Frontier League Pitcher of the Year Ryan Bird (who went 13–3 with a 2.48 ERA and league-best 152 strikeouts), Southern Illinois went 58–38, making the postseason as a wild card entrant.
 On September 8, they won their first playoff game in team history, defeating the Windy City ThunderBolts 4–2 at home.
 They ultimately fell in the division series to the eventual league champion ThunderBolts in four games.

 2010 season: record-setting win streak, All-Star Game, first division title

-The 2010 Season was historic season for the Miners as they set a Frontier League record with a 20-game winning streak from June 9 – June 28, and with 64 total wins tied the record for second-most wins in a season in league history.
+The 2010 Season was a historic season for the Miners as they set a Frontier League record with a 20-game winning streak from June 9 to June 28, and with 64 total wins, they tied the record for second-most wins in a season in league history.
 That year, Rent One Park hosted its first-ever Frontier League All-Star Game, with the Miners sending 10 players to the midseason showcase while sporting a 39–9 record at the All-Star break.
 Thanks to a league-best 64–32 overall record, they also claimed their first-ever division title and made their second playoff appearance, falling in a hotly contested five-game series to the River City Rascals three games to two.